BelaPlatform/bela_newBlog/docs/_posts/2019-05-16-bela-chirp-data-over-sound.markdown

 ## Chirp + Bela: empowering real-time audio boards using robust audio tech

-With all of this in consideration, Chirp’s technology is the perfect candidate to give your Bela board the power of wireless communication.
+With all of this in consideration, Chirp's technology is the perfect candidate to give your Bela board the power of wireless communication.
 You can send control data to Bela, broadcast sensor data to nearby devices, create a wireless interactive experience where users control the board using their smartphone, or set up a Bela-to-Bela wireless network - the possibilities are endless!

-Chirp aims to make it’s SDKs widely compatible with a myriad of platforms and architectures, including iOS, Android, Linux, macOS, Windows, and the Web Audio API, as well as a range of Arm architectures, including the Arm v7a used by the Arm Cortex A8 processor present on the BeagleBone board.
+Chirp aims to make its SDKs widely compatible with a myriad of platforms and architectures, including iOS, Android, Linux, macOS, Windows, and the Web Audio API, as well as a range of Arm architectures, including the Arm v7a used by the Arm Cortex A8 processor present on the BeagleBone board.

-Given this compatibility, Chirp felt it couldn’t miss the opportunity to try see what it takes to get Bela Chirping.
+Given this compatibility, Chirp felt it couldn't miss the opportunity to try see what it takes to get Bela Chirping.
 The process was remarkably quick.
-Integration with the Bela API was straightforward, and led to the example below working almost out of the box - demonstrating both the quality of the audio interface of Bela and ‘drop-in’ nature of the Chirp SDKs.
+Integration with the Bela API was straightforward, and led to the example below working almost out of the box - demonstrating both the quality of the audio interface of Bela and ‘drop-in' nature of the Chirp SDKs.

 # Tutorial: Bela and Chirp